jeremy-w/punch/NOTES.md

      * Actually, this is already in `punch help what`, but probably bears repeating.

+* Add this to the TIPS file:

+    * Allow marking tasks as done so they are excluded from the punch-in task list.
+(They still need to be there for the summaries to work.)

 * Add Help.license()
 * Add --comment commentglob to tasks list, tasks remove, times.
     - If both name and commentglob are provided, AND the two lists.